 Welcome to our new blog series!
 This time we're going to focus on our premium chalk paint, including different paint techniques, brushes, distressing, coloured waxes and metallics.

 In part one we want to introduce our brand new chalk paint made by The Artisan Company.

-The Artisan Company premium chalk paint is made right here in New Zealand, in Auckland in fact!
-With 67 beautiful, hand-crafted colours that have been designed with New Zealand tastes in mind, it is a wonderful hughly-pigmented paint to use with great coverage.
+The Artisan Company premium chalk paint is made right here in New Zealand.
+With 67 beautiful, hand-crafted colours that have been designed with New Zealand tastes in mind, it is a wonderful highly-pigmented paint to use with great coverage.